Parameter Efficient Fine-tuning via Explained Variance Adaptation: Experiments

 \subsection{Decision Making}

 We follow the single task fine-tuning experiments in \citet{schmied_learning_2023} and fine-tune a Decision Transformer \citep[DT]{chen_decision_2021} on the Meta-World benchmark suite \citep{yu_metaworld_2020}.
-Meta-World consists of a diverse set of 50 tasks for robotic manipulation, such as object manipulation, grasping, or pushing buttons.
+Meta-World consists of a diverse set of 50 tasks for robotic manipulation, such as grasping, or pushing buttons.
 We split Meta-World according to \citet{wolczyk_continual_2021} into 40 pre-training tasks (MT40) and 10 fine-tuning tasks (CW10).
 We pre-train a 12\,M parameter DT on MT40 and fine-tune it on the CW10 holdout tasks.

-We report success rates and standard errors for each task of CW10 in \cref{tab:metaworld_main}.
+We report success rates and standard errors for each CW10 task in \cref{tab:metaworld_main}.
 We observe that EVA significantly reduces that gap between LoRA and FFT.
-Furthermore, DoRA performs particularly well in this experiment and exceeds FFT performance.
-Finally, our EVA+DoRA even improves upon DoRA and attains the best average performance across all tasks.
+Furthermore, combining EVA with DoRA improves upon DoRA and attains the best average performance across all tasks.
 We report results for different rank budgets in \cref{tab:mt40-full}, as well as implementation details and hyperparameters in \cref{app:dt}.